Data flow diagram examples, symbols, types, and tips

 Sharing your data flow diagram

 After completing your DFD, the next step is sharing it.
 You didn’t create it just to keep to yourself—whether it’s team members, your boss, or stakeholders, chances are somebody else needs to see it.
 If you use Lucidchart to create a data flow diagram, you’ll have a variety of sharing options at your disposal.
 Diagrams can be sent directly within Lucidchart, giving the recipient access to the Lucidchart document.
 Depending on the recipient’s role, you can give them permission to edit or send the diagram as view only.
-Lucidchart’s extensive integrations allow for diagram sharing across several other platforms including G Suite and Slack.
+Lucidchart’s extensive integrations allow for diagram sharing across several other platforms including Google Workspace and Slack.